mdiep/MMMarkdown/README.md

 # MMMarkdown
 MMMarkdown is an Objective-C framework for converting [Markdown][] to HTML.
-It is compatible with OS X 10.6+ and iOS 8.0+.
+It is compatible with OS X 10.6+, iOS 8.0+, tvOS, and watchOS.

 Unlike other Markdown libraries, MMMarkdown implements an actual parser.
 It is not a port of the original Perl implementation and does not use regular expressions to transform the input into HTML.
 MMMarkdown tries to be efficient and minimize memory usage.